amirgamil/lispy/README.md

 # Lispy ✏️
 ## Intro

 Lispy is a programming language that is inspired by Scheme and Clojure.
 It's a simple Lisp-dialect I built to better understand Lisp and, more generally, functional programming.
-[Here](https://maryrosecook.com/blog/post/a-practical-introduction-to-functional-programming) [are](http://www.paulgraham.com/onlisptext.html) [some](https://github.com/thesephist/klisp) [great](http://craftinginterpreters.com/) [resources](https://github.com/zhemao/glisp/) I used to figure things out.

 For a journal documenting my process from not knowing what Lisp was, to building this language, refer to this [blog post](https://amirbolous.com/posts/pl) I wrote.